More detailed articles covering: A return to early church worship and message:

 This corporate worship is mainly expressed by a few dominant voices and probably often only one per congregation.

-It relies on a leader who prefers to restrict participation to themselves or to a few selected other people.
+It relies on a leader who prefers to restrict participation to themselves or a few selected people.

 The early Church worship can be known as multi-voiced worship.

-But in about the 3rd century mono-voiced worship became absolutely dominant.
+But in about the 3rd century, mono-voiced worship became dominant.

 The reasons for it becoming the default position of worship are varied: